elena-117/NewsBlog/README.md

 # NewsBlog
-A news blog website built on Django.
-This is a simple application with the ability to add, delete and edit news, as well as display each news on a separate page.
+This is a Django-based news blog website featuring essential functionalities such as adding, deleting, and editing news articles.
+Furthermore, each news article is showcased on its dedicated page, providing an intuitive browsing experience for users.

 ## How to run the application